ashinkarov/i3-extras/README.md

 I am a big fan of [i3 window manager](http://www.i3wm.org/) -- it is fast, it has a minimalistic design, and if you add a couple of simple tools and scripts it really replaces complex desktop environments.
-The main purpose of this repository is to gather such a tools and share it with other i3 users.
+The main purpose of this repository is to gather such tools and share it with other i3 users.

 Also, Michael has very strong opinions about the amount of features and functions that i3 should have.
 Well, that's his baby, however, I do not share that strictness.
-Having said that, I would also like to have a collection of patches which work, but which will be never merged due to the ideological reasons.
+Having said that, I would also like to have a collection of patches which work, but which will be never merged due to ideological reasons.

 Further down I will describe the extras that I am using right now, and I hope to get some more stuff from you guys!